 1. Overlooking event management and registration software.

 This kind of software is a must as it saves time and money.
-The position of event coordinator is pretty nerve-wracking and has been named most stressful job out there.
-Good event management and registration software saves not only time and money, but also nerves.
+The position of event manager is pretty nerve-wracking and has been named most stressful job out there.
+Good enough event planners and management companies use registration software and save not only time and money, but also nerves.

 With a solid piece of software at your disposal, you don’t have to worry if invitations were sent, if the registration form works and so on.
 With the proper software you can keep calm and provide the attendees with the highest standard of experience.

-It’s good to use a complex software that cover at least a few areas of event management, such as a registration sytem, payments, invitations, etc. Then, managing an event is easier as many different aspects of the event are at the hand’s reach.
+It’s good to use a complex software that cover at least a few areas of event management, such as a registration sytem, payments, invitations, etc. Then, managing an event is easier as many different aspects of the whole event planning process are at the hand’s reach.

 One of the tools I can recommend is CONREGO.
 It’s an event management and registration software that covers plenty of other areas of an event.